Adult Children of Alcoholics and the Individuation Journey

 Kids of alcoholics become experts at denying the reality around them, both in terms of emotional reality, but often, also, in terms of just plain facts.
 They can easily become experts at avoiding talking about difficult areas of life.
 This can actually mean that they resist talking about anything painful, or urgent.
 But it can also mean that they unconsciously resist talking about anything that is truly important or meaningful, which can mean that they face particular difficulty at times like major life transitions.

 Pain from the Past; Moving Into the Present and the Future

 Adult children of alcoholics often strongly over-react to situations in the present, moving into emotional denial or defensiveness — or completely disproportionate responses.
 It’s important for these folks to know that such over-reaction to a present event is really the re-experiencing of pain rooted in the past.
-Depth psychotherapy speaks of it as being rooted in a feeling toned complex that began with traumatic experiences.
+Depth case studies speaks of it as being rooted in a feeling toned complex that began with traumatic experiences.
 Such a complex can be extremely touchy; when activated, it can easily bring the pain of the past into the present.

 For adult children of alcoholics, being able to separate the present from the powerful emotional triggers that would send them back into past pain is essential, if they are to keep moving forward in their lives, and their individuation.
-The right kind of depth psychotherapy can be extremely helpful in assisting with this result.
+The right kind of /a-midlife-transition can be extremely helpful in assisting with this result.